bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Final CSS Rules." />
 </p>

-So now we should have the look that we need for our tabs.
-If I come over here and refresh, it looks just like it did before.
+<p>So now we should have the look that we need for our tabs.
+If I come over
+here and refresh, it looks just like it did before.
 None of this is actually functioning yet.
-But the look is the same as what we had in the original in the original version of the Jacob version, and we&apos;ll start working on the JavaScript in the next lesson.
+But the look is the same as what we had in the original in the original version of the Jacob version, and we&apos;ll start working on the JavaScript in the next lesson.</p>

 <h3>Start Files: Creating a Tabbed Interface with JavaScript</h3>

-Attached is a zip file of the the things you need to begin this exercise.
-A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.
+<p>Attached is a zip file of the the things you need to begin this
+exercise.
+A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.</p>

 <ul>
   <li><a href="a href="./zip/2.15-JS-Tabs-START.zip"